jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But philosopher kings are very rare.
 In times of general peace, most everyone in a hierarchy gets detached from the game of civilization.
 This detachment from life breeds ignorance, shortsightedness, hubris, and therefore, antagonism.

-Few people are truly evil.
-Antagonists are real, but they're almost always victims of human Nature.
+Few people are genuinely evil.
+Antagonists are almost always victims of human Nature.

 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused.
 And that's the point.
 It's not the job of detached leaders, whether "eight different bosses", Darth King, or Darth Blockbuster, to decide when to upgrade civilization.
 Why would they want to?

-The truth has always been, will always be, that evolution happens on the frontline.
+The truth has always been, and will always be, that evolution happens on the frontline.
 The people in power aren't there.

 You are.

 ## Option 2 - Player God

-You, me, everyone you else you know on Main Street can easily become player gods of the Internet Age.
-We can fund and use our own apps and electronics and improve our world today, right now.
+You, me, everyone you else on Main Street can easily become player gods of the Internet Age.
+Using open-source technologies, we can fund and use our own apps and electronics to improve our world today.

 And it's all thanks to Internet Age protagonists.

 Paul Baran (1926-2011) is one of the big ones.
 A true Jedi.
 This one guy took it upon himself to prevent a nuclear holocaust (talk about stepping up).
 When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense standoffs.

 Baran worked all alone for years.
 By 1960 he came up with his new network's two core ideas; fully distributed data networks and packet communication.
-The first eliminated central hubs and hierarchy, the second made sure no information would be lost during any and all transmissions.
+The first eliminated central hubs and hierarchy, the second ensured no information would be lost during any and all transmissions.

 With many pages of technical specifications on hand, he ventured out into the world, to give his work away.
 Sadly, the Defense Department surrounded him with red-tape.
 And AT&T, very protective of its a monopoly over America's old-school telephone network, repeatedly said his ideas were impossible.

 These antagonists in Big Business and Big Government shut Baran down.
-However, years later, the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's distributed communications network.
+Years later, the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's distributed communications network.

 By late 1969, as the world was watching Woodstock, Vietnam, and the Moon landing, ARPAnet, the first version of Baran's network, what we now call the internet, went online.
 Reliable communication with no central hubs was born.
 For the first time in history, all individuals could communicate with no middlemen to control their information or message.